Review of the HSBC Cash Rewards Mastercard® Credit Card

 The HCBC Cash Rewards provides cardholders with their FICO 8 Credit Scores based on Experian credit reports.
 But that is only available on your monthly statement, online or mailed.
 If you have the HSBC card, you can check to see how closely your FICO scores match up between your Experian and TransUnion credit reports.

 The extra terms and benefits are about the same for both cards.
 And they both come with basic shopping and travel protection.
-But one major difference is that the Freedom Unlimited has a 15-month 0% APR for both purchases and balance transfers.
-You’ll only get 15 months at no interest for balance transfers with the HSBC card.
+But one major difference is that the Freedom Unlimited offers a 0% rate for purchases for 15 months before the regular 14.99% - 23.74% Variable APR starts.
+You’ll only get 12 months with the HSBC card.

 You won’t be able to check in on any of your FICO scores with the Chase Unlimited card, however.
-So overall the HSBC Cash Rewards might have a slight edge over it, with its 10% bonus and FICO 8 access.
+So overall the HSBC Cash Rewards might have a slight edge over it in the long term, with its 10% bonus and FICO Score 8 access.

 - 1% cash back on all other purchases